gravity-technologies/exchange-contract/analysis/state_upgradable.md

 #### Conclusion
 Use [storage gaps](https://docs.openzeppelin.com/upgrades-plugins/1.x/writing-upgradeable#:~:text=Storage%20gaps%20are%20a%20convention,storage%20layout%20of%20child%20contracts.)- a convention for reserving storage slots in a base contract, allowing future versions of that contract to use up those slots without affecting the storage layout of child contracts.

+### B. Explore how to extend mappings from Value/Address Type => Structs

+If the struct is stored in a mapping within the main State struct, there is no need for gaps within the struct that the value leads to (because they are not contiguous with other values).
+Mapping values are considered to occupy only 32 bytes and the elements they contain are stored starting at a different storage slot that is computed using a Keccak-256 hash because [mapping have unpredictable size and cannot be stored “in between” the state variables preceding and following them](https://docs.soliditylang.org/en/v0.8.13/internals/layout_in_storage.html#mappings-and-dynamic-arrays).